espocrm/espocrm/README.md

 It's a web application with a frontend designed as a single page application and a REST API backend written in PHP.

-[Download](https://www.espocrm.com/download/) the latest release from our website.
-Release notes and release packages are available at [Releases](https://github.com/espocrm/espocrm/releases) on GitHub.

 ![Screenshot](https://user-images.githubusercontent.com/1006792/226094559-995dfd2a-a18f-4619-a21b-79a4e671990a.png)

 ### Demo

 You can try the CRM on an online [demo](https://www.espocrm.com/demo/).

+### Download

+[Download](https://www.espocrm.com/download/) the lastest release from our website.
+You can also download the latest and previous release packages from GitHub [releases](https://github.com/espocrm/espocrm/releases).

+### Release notes

+Release notes are available at GitHub [releases](https://github.com/espocrm/espocrm/releases).

 ### Requirements